huangyingw/minds_docs/docs/getting-started/installation.md

 ### Nuclear Option

-When things aren't running smoothly in your Dockerized enviroment, sometimes it's best to start from scratch.
+When things aren't running smoothly in your Dockerized environment, sometimes it's best to start from scratch.
 Follow these steps to **completely delete your data** and start fresh:

 ```
 #Remove your settings file